 I picked up a bag from Rancho Gordo a while back when visiting the CUESA farmers market at the Ferry Building.
 Then, on a recent visit I came across a recipe card that combined beer with beans.
 That recipe added the beer after the beans were cooked, but it sparked an idea for a slow cooker recipe for the Black Calypso beans sitting in my pantry.

 I used a wheat beer in my beans because I wanted a lighter, citrus flavor to go with the cilantro and lime I would add later.
 I think a heavy, dark beer would work great, though, too.

-The beans cooked up rich and creamy as expected with that familiar bite that comes from cooking with beer and wine.
+The beans cooked up rich and creamy as expected with that familiar bite that comes from cooking with beer.
 We’ve been eating them all week with a side of fall vegetables and topped with a fried egg.

 Slow Cooker Black Calypso Beans with Beer and Bacon Recipe